 Atlanta Slip and Fall Lawyer

 Did you get hurt in a slip and fall accident in Atlanta?
 You may be entitled to compensation from the property owner or another negligent third party.
-Contact Hasner Law to find out how our Atlanta slip and fall accident lawyers might be able to help you maximize your recovery.
-We offer a free consultation, so don’t hesitate to call now.
+Hasner Law offers a free consultation, so don’t hesitate to call our Atlanta slip and fall accident lawyers at 678-888-4878 to help you maximize your recovery.

 Why Should I Call a Personal Injury Lawyer After a Fall in Atlanta?

 A slip and fall can happen anywhere, even when you least expect it.
 If the fall is bad enough, you may suffer serious injuries.
 If the owner of a property is responsible for your injuries, you may have a case for collecting damages.
 These are amounts negotiated in settlement talks or ordered by a court and are meant to cover your:

 - Lost wages

 - Pain and suffering, and more.